 ‘Everything else can satisfy only one wish’ wrote Arthur Schopenhauer, ‘[but] money alone is absolutely good…because it is the abstract satisfaction of every wish…‘

-You can buy a meal, have a drink with a Dollar-Bill.
-But you are not supposed to eat the Dollar-Bill for lunch.
+The paper is worthless if not for the signs.
+You can buy a meal, have a drink with a Dollar-bill.
+But you are not supposed to eat the Dollar-bill for lunch.

 The Economist’s term ‘Money-Illusion’, is the name for the state where you confound the dollar-amount of your Income with the things you can buy with it.